Vitols999/QMS-WIKI/DocDataSearch.md

 * Right-click in the map view to open its context menu and select the menu entry `Select items on map`.
 * An infobox at the upper left corner of the map view describes the next actions:
     * Select a rectangular area on the map.
 Use the left mouse button and move the mouse.
-    * Abort with a right click.
+    * Abort with a right-click.
     * Adjust the selection by point-click-move on the corners.

 Here is an example of a map view with a selection rectangle in the exact mode (selection summary is shown in infobox!):